(Layout and typography reference) Paper Magazine

 (Source: Bloomberg, FDIC; banks' annual and interim reports)

-This is an analytical graph provided by Bloomberg's which discussed the starting point and inspiration I have for this unit, which based off the global financial crisis/recession and the shift of wealth that can happen within a second if someone's business of the economy collapsed.
-The analysis show's the United states bank profits dropped to -25b, which is partly because of their fraudlent morgage and credit deals that fooled buyers from different classes and backgrounds.
+This is an analytical graph provided by Bloomberg's which discussed the starting point and inspiration I have for this unit, which based off the global financial crisis/recession and the shift of wealth that can happen within a second if someone's business or wealth is invested badly or is debunked by a failing bank or the economy collapsing.
+The analysis show's the United states bank profits dropped to -25b, which is partly because of their unlawful mortgage and credit deals that fooled buyers from different classes and backgrounds.
 Europe and the UK, also faced a harsh shift and a collapsing economy that went down to below -50b!
-The study is quite interesting because it highlights the global impact of that financial crisis that turned out to be global and not local.
+The study is quite interesting because it highlights the global impact of that financial crisis that turned out to be global and not local only to the United States, which further justifies my point of using the phrase "Global System" along with financial.
 From personal experience and see the recession and the after math of it growing up I decided to touch on the issue of the shift of wealth and our oppressive capitalist global system.

 I aim to create a visual narrative inspired by the real events of the financial crisis and how it effected people and the way they dealt/ coped with it differently.
-Although this study is highly contextual I might take visual elements from it as a reference for a shoot or a visual experiment through photography or photoshop.
+Although this study is highly contextual I might take visual elements from it as a symbolic reference for a shoot or a visual experiment through props, text or photoshop.